microsoft/qsharp/katas/content/distinguishing_states/two_basis_states_bit_strings/solution.md

-To solve this task we will use two steps.
+To solve this task, we will use two steps.
 Like many other programming languages, Q# allows you to write functions to make code more readable and reusable.

 The first step is to find first bit that differs between bit strings `bit1` and `bit2`.
 For that we define a function `FindFirstDiff()` which loops through both `Bool[]`s and returns the first index where the bit strings differ.